Who makes a good arbitrator?

 (Reuters) - Wall Street’s self-regulator is actively recruiting to expand its roster of arbitrators.
 The move comes as industry experts say the pool of people chosen to rule on brokerage-related disputes could use some freshening.

-The Financial Industry Regulatory Authority hopes to add more cultural and professional diversity to its pool, Barbara Brady, FINRA’s lead recruiter of arbitrators, said at a Practicing Law Institute seminar earlier this month.
+The Financial Industry Regulatory Authority hopes to add more cultural and professional diversity to its pool, Barbara Brady, FINRA’s lead recruiter of arbitrators, said at a Practising Law Institute seminar earlier this month.

 Arbitrators hold significant power in the securities industry; their decisions are binding and can usually only be overturned by a court and then only in extenuating circumstances.
 The stakes are high.
 Arbitrator rulings in 2011 resulted in more than $63 million in fines and more than $19 million in repayment to harmed investors, as well as the suspension of 475 brokers.
 More than 1,270 cases were decided by arbitrators last year.